 Or Rack Pull or Trap Bar

 That’s it: nothing crazy or “innovative.”
 No single-legged, blindfolded turbo squats on a balance ball.
 Our primary strength training prescription is built around words like classic, old school, and simple.

 Technique and Safety

 Of course, “simple” doesn’t mean easy.
-The barbell can be a catalyst for improved health and performance or a quick ticket to injury and months of missed ride time.
+The barbell can catalyze improved health and performance or lead to injury and months of missed ride time.

 Here are your best options:

 Your best option is to hire a strength professional familiar with barbell training.
 Nothing can match the knowledge transfer of working one-on-one with a qualified professional, offering real-time feedback on your lifting technique.

 2. Work with an online coach to analyze technique

 A newer option born of the pandemic is to work with a qualified online coach to analyze your technique via video submission.

 While this option can’t replace in-person coaching, it can be a great tool to ensure you lift as safely and efficiently as possible.